What are we afraid of? Unpacking anxiety about "white affinity groups."

 For those versed in critical race theory and social justice work or those inclined to do some research before descending into fearful speculation, you don’t have to look too hard to find an established framework for white affinity groups (named as such) as part of a broader structure and history of race-based activism.

 When I talk to Black people, Indigenous people, and other People of Colour about white affinity groups, I am usually met by curiosity about what the groups are for and then enthusiasm about the fact that white people will be actively engaging in the critical thinking and reflection about anti-racism.
 Wouldn’t that be something?

 So why do some white people get their knickers in a knot about the name “white affinity group”?
 Is it possible that the fixation on properly naming the group serves as a convenient roadblock from actually doing the work for which these groups are intended?

 The white affinity groupings we should really be talking about

-With more affinity groups popping up recently for BIPOC educators and students as well as people in other employment settings, it seems that the core philosophy of affinity group work is gaining traction (this wasn’t always the case: think back to the controversy surrounding the 1994 Writing Thru Race conference).
+With more affinity groups popping up recently for BIPOC people in schools as well as for people in other employment settings, it seems that the core philosophy of affinity group work is gaining traction (this wasn’t always the case: think back to the controversy surrounding the 1994 Writing Thru Race conference).